PoncinMatthieu/DIY-Boffer/first_boffer_shield.md

 Barbabeau says hi! :D

 ## Conclusion
 It's winter now and I didn't get the chance to use the shield yet...
-But i'm eager to and hopefully use it for next Sotahuuto.
+But i'm eager to try it and hopefully use it for next Sotahuuto.
-Total cost was: (TODO COST)
+Total cost of the shield was 60.83 euros without the accessories, this was certainly more costly than the Sword I made earlier but most of the cost involve actually can be reused.
+I'd only need to buy very few things to build a second shield/sword.